 Registration for fall programming opened last week and PCC SBDC is accepting applications from small business owners, entrepreneurs and global trade professionals seeking to tap into the experts and advisors at the PCC Small Business Development Center.
 Read on to learn more!

 Earlier this month, Barneys filed for bankruptcy, joining a growing list of other large retailers to file in recent years including Toys “R” Us, Radioshack, Sears and Sports Authority.
 Another story in the Guardian newspaper last week reported that tourists in NYC are surprised by the shuttering of retailers.
-What's going on?
+However, the same isn't necessarily true in Portland—there are many reasons why retail will survive here.

 Holiday season is quickly approaching, and for many retail businesses this time of year has the potential to make or break the entire year financially.
 It’s vital to start preparing as early as possible, so you don’t leave any potential sales or revenue on the table after the holidays are over.